Wondering how you should go about creating an immersive touchscreen experience for your business?

 Here are a few things you should really consider when looking at the visual experience:

-• Design for different levels of engagement – you have to take into consideration that people have different attention spans.
+- Design for different levels of engagement – you have to take into consideration that people have different attention spans.
 Some may want to spend time engaging with your experience and exploring, while others may just want to get quick bits of information

-• Be concise – People are busy, and at exhibitions they have a lot to do, so be concise with your messaging; get to the point and don’t over complicate your content
+- Be concise – People are busy, and at exhibitions, they have a lot to do, so be concise with your messaging; get to the point and don’t overcomplicate your content

-• Don’t worry too much about the technology – With a good experience, people won’t notice the technology behind it, so don’t get hung up on this; it’s the experience that matters.
+- Don’t worry too much about the technology – With a good experience, people won’t notice the technology behind it, so don’t get hung up on this; it’s the experience that matters.
 Leave the technology to your developer

-• Ease of use – Your experience has to be easy to use, and obvious as to what the user has to do.
+- Ease of use – Your experience has to be easy to use, and obvious as to what the user has to do.
 Minimal design is great but people really need a little extra help with large touchscreens, so include navigational text.
 Navigation should be large and obvious with clear back navigation.

-• Seamless design – Ugly design will put customers off, and also makes content hard to digest.
+- Seamless design – Ugly design will put customers off, and also makes content hard to digest.
 A well-designed experience is pleasing on the eye, and draws people in; it engages and helps them to explore and stay longer

-• Make it surprising – The brain gets easily bored and starts to wander, so it’s important that it is kept attentive.
+- Make it surprising – The brain gets easily bored and starts to wander, so it’s important that it is kept attentive.
 By including enough interest and surprise, even if subtle such as simple animations, it helps to keep people engaged

-• Clean and simple – Don’t make people think too hard, or give them too many choices; clutter on the screen is confusing and will put people off
+- Clean and simple – Don’t make people think too hard, or give them too many choices; clutter on the screen is confusing and will put people off

-• Big obvious buttons – The bigger the screen, the bigger the buttons and content need to be.
+- Big obvious buttons – The bigger the screen, the bigger the buttons and content need to be.
 If the buttons are small on a big screen, people don’t notice them and content becomes lost and confusing

-• It’s not a workout – If you’re using a really big touchscreen like 65” and larger, try not to put touchpoints all over the place, otherwise, people are going to have to reach to touch them and they won’t do it after a couple of goes.
+- It’s not a workout – If you’re using a really big touchscreen like 65” and larger, try not to put touchpoints all over the place, otherwise, people are going to have to reach to touch them and they won’t do it after a couple of goes.

-This may sound like a lot to take in, but we can’t emphasise enough how important these elements are.
+This may sound like a lot to take in, but we can’t emphasize enough how important these elements are.
 So often, we see touchscreens that aren’t being used because of the experience, and this is a waste of your time and money invested in developing the experience in the first place.

 If you’re going to use a touchscreen agency to help develop the experience, then they will take all these considerations into account for you – we’ll talk about this later in the blog.